 Despite their geographical diversity, mountain regions worldwide also show great similarities in their challenges.
 Therefore, the Alpine Convention acts in a spirit of cooperation with several partners around the globe to exchange experiences and to raise awareness on the specificities of mountainous regions.
 This transcontinental cooperation contributes to the goal of protecting a balanced and sustainable development of mountain areas.

-Hereafter, the international dimension of the Alpine Convention is briefly outlined.
+The international dimension of the Alpine Convention is briefly outlined below.

 United Nations Framework Convention on Climate Change

-The Alpine Convention has been active within the UNFCCC framework in order to raise the awareness of climate negotiators of the particular vulnerability of mountains to climate change and of their specific solutions.
-Contracting Parties and the Permanent Secretariat, in cooperation with other mountain areas of the world, have been organising or participating in side-events dedicated to mountains in most sessions of the COP since 2011.
-The Secretary general also delivered several speeches in the high-level segment.
+The Alpine Convention has been active within the UNFCCC framework in order to raise the awareness of climate negotiators of the particular vulnerability of mountains to climate change and their specific solutions.
+Contracting Parties and the Permanent Secretariat, in cooperation with other mountain areas of the world, have been organising or participating in side events dedicated to mountains in most sessions of the COP since 2011.
+The Secretary Generals have also delivered several speeches in the high-level segment.

 Convention on Biological Diversity